Now, that you’ve taken your measurements and the angst has subsided, it is time to put them to good use.

 The Big 4 pattern companies –Butterick, McCalls, Simplicity, and Vogue– draft their patterns for a B cup?!

-Then, depending on the silhouette, you may have to do a Small Bust Adjustment (SBA) or a Full Bust Adjustment (FBA).
-A SBA removes fullness and a FBA adds fullness to the bust area.
+In addition, depending on the silhouette, you may have to do a Small Bust Adjustment (SBA) or a Full Bust Adjustment (FBA).
+A SBA removes fullness while a FBA adds fullness to the bust area.

 Two-Piece Dress: Top & Skirt

-And if a pattern is a two-piece dress, which is just a skirt and top, then use your high bust or full bust to choose your starting pattern size.
+If a pattern is a two-piece dress, which is just a skirt and top, then use your HIGH bust measurement to choose your starting pattern size.

 Because it is so much less frustrating to adjust waist and hip than it is to fuss with the fit at the neckline, shoulders, chest, and armholes!

-To choose your starting pattern size for skirts, use your full hip measurement.
+To choose your starting pattern size for FITTED skirts, use your full hip measurement.

 Okay, now that you’ve got your starting pattern size, it’s time to consider your preferred fit…